Compare Air New Zealand Credit Cards

 Do I need to bank with the issuer of the credit card?

 No. You can apply for a credit card with any bank, and it doesn’t matter whether you are a customer or not.
 Be aware that American Express credit cards are provided directly by Amex, and not available through banks.
-You can read more about the American Express credit cards here.
+Our guide to the Best American Express Credit Cards has more information about the cards available.

 Important: If you're looking for a Platinum-level card, our American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison outlines what you need to know.